apache/datafusion/docs/README.md

 //end:my_example
 ```

-We can now include an include directive in the markdown file, specifying the name of the Rust file containing the test
+We can now put an `include` directive in the markdown file, specifying the name of the Rust file containing the test
 and the name of the example.

 ```md